 Business -> Starting a business

-Small Business - Start Your Own, Buy Shares or Assets, or Forget It?
+Should You Start Your Own Business, Buy Shares or Assets, or Forget It?

 One thing is certain no matter whether you start or buy a business - you will be committing yourself to long hours and probably low pay, at least in the beginning.
 We have purchased one business and started three from scratch, including this website.
 When we started the first business we had no business knowledge.
 We learned along the way, made enough money to stay out of bankruptcy, raise a family and pay all the bills, and retire at 50 (except for this website!).
 If we can do it, you probably can too.